 The Japanese American Leadership Delegation provides Japanese American leaders with the opportunity to become acquainted or re-engaged with Japan and participate in discussions related to the role that Japanese Americans can play in addressing key issues that face both countries, now and in the future.

 The first delegation was invited by the Ministry of Foreign Affairs (MOFA) to visit Japan in 2000.
 It included third and fourth generation Japanese Americans selected from various professional fields including the educational, cultural, philanthropic, legal and political sectors.
 Since the initial trip, delegations of Japanese American leaders from throughout the United States have visited Japan every year since 2002.

 JALD Alumni have created a network to ensure that the commitment to strengthening U.S.-Japan relations is maintained.
 There have been JALD national reunions and several alumni groups have traveled back to Japan together to build on and sustain important relationships built on the program.
-Alumni of the program are invited and encouraged to join the U.S.-Japan Council’s national networking of Japanese American leaders known as Council Members and participate in Council programming and events.
+Alumni of the program are invited and encouraged to join the U.S.-Japan Council’s international network of leaders and participate in Council programming and events.

 2015 Japanese American Leadership Delegation